-John Clare (1793 – 1864), a lately-recognized major poet of Romantic period, was an untrained farm laborer from rural Northhamptonshire.
+John Clare (1793 – 1864), a lately-recognized major poet of the Romantic period, was an untrained farm laborer from rural Northhamptonshire, England.
 His Major Works are fraught with nature.
-But nature idealized, abstracted.
+But nature idealized, abstracted and at times, sentimental.

 Clare saw his countryside reshaped, cultivated and changed by the hands of humans.
-He lived during the Enclosure Acts; common land was walled and divided to create private farms.
-Like Henry David Thoreau and Mary Oliver – Clare saw a measure of eternity in nature, something grander that extends beyond us, holds us and to which we must return.
+He lived during the British Enclosure Acts; common land was walled and divided to create private farms.
 Throughout his poetry Clare projected a deep longing for something past, something gone.
+From “Helpstone:”

 For most of his adult life, Clare suffered depression, “harassed by perpetual bother.”
 The last years of his life he lived in a mental hospital and wrote, arguably, his best poetry.
 His lamentation of things lost – nature, horizons, childhood – are a veiled stand-in for the ultimate loss that those of us harassed by depression know all too well: first self, then life.

-Reading Clare and comparing his 19th century vantage point (clean, unbounded common land) to modern agricultural scapes (separated, divided but nonetheless beautiful) inspired my rumination on walls, how they form, are made, where they exist and in particular, when do we notice them.
-Clare must have noticed them abounding.
-Today, I fear we do not.
+Reading Clare and comparing his 19th-century vantage point (clean, unbounded common land) to modern agricultural scapes (separated, divided but nonetheless beautiful) inspired my rumination on walls, how they form, are made, where they exist and in particular, when do we notice them.

-A stout companion to Clare’s works is Robert MacFarlane’s The Old Ways, a book that meditates on the intersection of paths and humanity throughout the British Isles.
+A stout companion to Clare’s works is Robert MacFarlane’s The Old Ways, a book that meditates on the intersection of paths and humans throughout the British Isles.